Courses and Requirements

 The research and scholarship of curricular decision-making is studied to better understand the form and substance of the American public school.
 Federal and state regulations, standards, and testing processes will be considered when looking at innovative and sometimes controversial curricular plans and models.
 Case studies, curriculum development activities, and oral reports are used.
 (Oral Presentations.)
 (Proseminar.)
-Prerequisite, 200 or 205 or permission of instructor.
-Next offered spring, 2015.
+Prerequisite, 200 or permission of instructor.
+Next offered spring, 2017.
 Maximum enrollment, 16.
-Mason.
+Staff.